CURRICULUM

 The statistical programming language R is rapidly becoming the language of choice for business analysts due to its full array of software capabilities for data preparation, analysis, and graphical display.
 This course covers the fundamentals of the usage of R as a programming language, with emphasis on applications in business.
 Students will learn how to use the software environment of R to efficiently source, manipulate and analyze data.

-Provides an overview of economic and cultural integration, trade problems, and tariff barriers, and highlights the conflicts and compromises between the executive polices and national objectives of various countries.
-The course emphasizes the development of marketing strategies and the problems concerning overseas investment and financing.
+Provides an overview of economic and cultural integration, trade problems, and tariff barriers, and highlights the conflicts anhd compromises between the executive policies and national objectives of various countries.
+Emphasis is on the development of marketing strategies and the problems concerning overseas investment and financing.

-Course covers globalization and the multinational corporation, foreign direct investment and political risk, international parity conditions, the foreign exchange market, the currency derivatives market, foreign exchange risk management, foreign trade financing, and managing the multinational financial system.
+Globalization and the multinational corporation; foreign direct investment and political risk; international parity conditions; foreign exchange market; currency derivatives market; foreign exchange risk management; foreign trade financing; managing the multinational financial system.